SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

 ---
 layout: post
-title: "🚸 Little children, let no one deceive you.
-No one born of God makes a practice of sinning."
+title: "🚸 “Little children, let no one deceive you...
+No one born of God makes a practice of sinning.” — Apostle John"
-date: 2023-11-05 03:55:00 -0500
+date: 2023-11-05 04:00:00 -0500
 categories: sin practice
 published: true
 ---